Richardaeld/Eldridge_Music/TESTING.md

 ---

 #### User Story
-+ As a shopper I want to be able to sort the available products by their category.
++ As a shopper I want to be able to search available products by their category.

 #### Expectation(s):
 + Each Category will display all the correct merchandise.